Most PC buyers waste money on accessories first, and upgrade the core later.

 - keyboard

-- headset (optional if you already own earphones/speakers)
+- headset (optional if you already have earphones/speakers)

 Monitor: the most important accessory

-If you spend on a GPU but use a weak monitor, you are wasting the GPU.
+If you buy a strong GPU but use a weak monitor, you are wasting the GPU.

 For most buyers in India, the best sweet spot is: